openforis/sepal-doc/docs/source/cli/ofgt.rst

 #######

 -   [-sample only]
--   It is possible to pick a new sample by running the script with option -sample only (do not delete greyvals shapefile basename.txt if you are going to re-run)
+-   It is possible to pick a new sample by running the script with option -sample only (do not delete grey-values shapefile basename.txt if you are going to re-run)
 -   At this point the image and the shapefile need to be in the same projection

 .. seealso::